 Bronze department awards recognise that in addition to university-wide policies, the department has identified particular challenges and is planning activities for the future.
 This includes: an assessment of where the department is regarding gender equality in quantitative (staff and student data) and qualitative (policies, practices, systems and arrangements) terms, identifying both challenges and opportunities; a plan that builds on the assessment, the activities that are already in place and what has been learnt from these; and an organisational structure (the self assessment team) to carry proposed actions forward.

 Full details are available on the Athena SWAN website.

 The Department's Athena SWAN committee meets regularly to discuss equality and diversity issues.
 We feed into a number of other departmental and University committees to ensure that we are making progress in implementing the Action Plan we set out in our Bronze award application.

-Our committee members cover a range of roles in the department, levels of experience and personal circumstances.
+Our committee members cover a range of roles in the department: academic, technical, support, PhD students and postdocs; levels of experience and personal circumstances.

 Our Athena SWAN committee keeps practices and procedures within the Department under review, to consider ways of improving these to ensure fairness for all staff and students and raise awareness of equality and diversity.
 Examples of best practice are already embedded in many of the Department's activities:

 The Athena SWAN Charter is a scheme which recognises excellence in Science, Technology, Engineering, Maths and Medicine (STEMM) employment in higher education.
 The Charter was launched in June 2005.